defensio/defensio-wordpress/readme.txt

 Love Defensio?
 Spread the word by featuring how many spam comments Defensio filtered with the Defensio Counter!

-If your Wordpress theme supports widgets, simply add the Defensio Counter widget to your sidebar.
+If your WordPress theme supports widgets, simply add the Defensio Counter widget to your sidebar.
 You can set color and alignment options.

 If your theme does NOT support widgets, all hope is not lost.
 You can simply edit your 'sidebar.php' file and add